saprEMo/source_code/README.md

 SensCurve       SURVEYprop/SensCURVES/XMM_SLEW_AvE_Sens_Ehard_Esoft.txt # path to sensitivity curve
 # (*): assuming no overlaps, nOBS x FoV should be the same as FracSkyArea, so you can decide which of the 2 parameter to fill (more details on the reference paper Vinciguerra et al 2018)
 ```

 *LightCurves*<br>
 This directory should contain the light curve models of interest.
 Specifically it should contains sub-directories indicating the name of the relative model.
 According to the complexity of the considered model more sub-directories can be present, to allow the use of different sub-cases.
 If you add your own model and still want to create the input file with *makeINFILE.py*, you should modify the appropriate section in *makeINFILE.py*.
-The final data that should be present are 2 txt files: (i)
-*zDATA_file*<br>
+The final data that should be present are 2 txt files: (i) a file containing a single column, where is reported the average of the energy bins at which the light curves are avaialble; (ii) a file containing the light curves: a column for the LC times and a column for each energy bin.
+The # of columns -1 (the column correspondent to the times) \[s] of file (ii) should be = to the # of rough of file (i)), one row for each time step at which the emission \[erg/s] is available.

+*z_CV_TABLES*<br>
-This directory should contain
+This directory should contain txt files which you intend to use for integrating over cosmological distances.
+These file should have 3 columns:
+- z: redshifts
+- dV: step in comuving volume (V(z_i) - V(z_{i-1})) \[cm^3]
+- V: volume contained at z \[cm^3]

-Alternatively you can download the entire *INPUTS* directory from the git.
+You can download the entire *INPUTS* directory from the git.

 ```
 cd